Ecpii/umich-notes/eecs498/Phase Kickback.md

 $$
 The idea behind this is that there is only added phase on the $\ket 1$ state because the gate only activates when the control qubit is a 1.
 Generally, in phase kickback, the target qubit stays the same, and the control qubit rotates $\theta$ radians around the z-axis.
+The control qubit has to be in a superposition.